pkepley/pkepley.github.io/_posts/2021-08-02-RiddlerInfiniteChainLink.md

 radius depend upon the scaling fraction $$f$$.

 ## Animation
-Before we get show that the chain's free end traces out a circle, I thought it would be helpful to take a look at an animated illustration of the problem.
-The following figure shows the behavior of a finite approximation to the chain described in the problem:
+Before we show that the chain's free end traces out a circle, I thought it would be helpful to take a look at an animation of the problem.
+The following figure shows the behavior of a finite approximation to the chain as we vary $$\theta$$:

 <center>
 <img src="{{ asset_path }}/chain_animation.gif" style="margin-bottom: 20px;">